 We focus on net new "go live" miles" as a key quarterly business metric to measure our operational performance and inform strategic decisions.
-Net new "go-live" square miles represent the square miles covered by deployments that were approved by customers during the quarter, both from initial and expanded customer deployments, net of square miles that ceased to be "live" during the quarter.
+Net new "go-live" square miles represent the square miles covered by deployments that were formally approved by customers during the quarter, both from initial and expanded customer deployments, net of square miles that ceased to be "live" during the quarter due to customer cancellations.
 New square miles include deployed square miles that may have been sold, or booked, in prior quarters.
+We focus on net new "go-live" miles" as a key quarterly business metric to measure our operational performance and inform strategic decisions.

-This metric, presented below for the three and nine months ended September 30, 2016 and 2017, is calculated on a quarterly basis using internal data and may be calculated in a manner different than similar metrics used by other companies.
+This metric, presented below for the three months ended March 31, 2018 and 2017, is calculated on a quarterly basis using internal data and may be calculated in a manner different than similar metrics used by other companies.